 This step produces deep wells of emotion that bubble up from inside and explode right out of the throat center.
 These are mental or physiological imprints from our past.
 These formations, also called samskaras are stored inside us and are forcing their way to the surface for immediate release.

-We either release it or choke it back down, burying it deep inside, in which case the trauma is literally still going to be a part of us.
-That is why it is so important to release them right away.
+We either release it or choke it back down, burying it deep inside, in which case the trauma is still a part of us.
+That is why it is so important to release right away.

-Especially when we start to wake up there will be many of these deep breaths of overwhelming compassion that rise to the surface.
+Especially when we start to wake up, there will be many of these deep breaths of overwhelming compassion that rise to the surface.

-A song lyric or a conversation we overhear will suddenly trigger a rush of energy that rises from the solar plexus and moves from that lower energy center up through the heart and right into the throat where we release and shed past trauma by letting go of the samskara.
+A song lyric or a conversation we overhear will suddenly trigger a rush of energy that rises from the solar plexus region and moves from that lower energy center up through the heart and right into the throat, where we release and shed past trauma by letting go of the samskara.

 This is the only way to move beyond them.
-If we keep them inside and bury them then they will always try to escape until we stop resisting.
+If we keep them inside and bury them, then they will always try to escape until we stop resisting.

-Thank you for reading this series and please let me know what you have experienced during your journey into awakening by clicking the following link. https://wordsfromwalden.com/contact/
+Thank you for reading this series, and please let me know what you have experienced during your journey into awakening by clicking the following link. https://wordsfromwalden.com/contact/

 One thought on “Steps to awakening series , step 12 of 12”